gravitational/gravity/docs/5.x/terraform.md

 * `max_ttl` - The maximum TTL of a login session through this role.
 See https://golang.org/pkg/time/#ParseDuration for the format.
 Default: "24h0m0s".
 * `port_forwarding` - Enable port forwarding for tsh sessions.
 Default: false
 * `forward_agent` - Enable ssh agent forwarding for tsh sessions.
 Default: false
-* `allow` - Map of allow conditions for this role.
+* `allow` - Map of allowed conditions for this role.
-    - `logins` - List of users that the user can login as.
+    - `logins` - List of logins that the user can login as.
     - `namespaces` - TODO(knisbet) how do we use namespaces in the role context?
-    - `node_labels` - Map of key=value pairs the user is able to access via tsh.
+    - `node_labels` - Map of key=value pairs that identify nodes user is able to access via tsh.
     - `rule` - A map of rules to apply to the condition.
 Multiple rules can be created.
-        - `resources` - TODO(knisbet) what are valid resources??
+        - `resources` - A list of resources that this rule applies to:
+            - cluster_auth_preference - type of authentication for this cluster.
+            - github - Github OAuth2 connector resource.
+            - user - user resource.
+            - token - provisioning token resource.
+            - logforwarder - log forwarder resource.
+            - smtp - the monitoring SMTP configuration resource.
+            - alert - the monitoring alert resource.
+            - alterttarget - the monitoring alert target resource.
+            - tlskeypair - TLS key pair resource.
+            - role - role resource.
+            - oidc - OIDC connector resource.
+            - saml - SAML connector resource
+            - trusted_cluster - esource that contains trusted cluster configuration.
         - `verbs` - List of operation verbs can be used.
 Valid options are:
             - register - allow registering of new clusters within an Ops Center
             - connect - allow users to connect to clusters
             - readsecrets - allow reading of secrets
+            - list - Ability to list all objects.
+Does not imply the ability to read a single object.
+            - create - Can create an object.
+            - read - Can read a single object.
+            - readnosecrets - Can read a single object without secrets.
+            - update - Can update a single object.
+            - delete - Can remove an object.
         - `where` - TODO(knisbet) how to specify a where condition??
         - `actions` - A list of optional actions taken when a rule matches.
 Valid options are:
-            - `log` - TODO(knisbet) ???
+            - log - emits an entry when specified rule matches.
+            - assignKubernetesGroups - assigns specified kubernetes groups to the role.
 * `deny` - Map of deny conditions for this role.
-    - `logins` - List of users that the user can login as.
+    - `logins` - List of logins that the user can login as.
     - `namespaces` - TODO(knisbet) how do we use namespaces in the role context?
-    - `node_labels` - Map of key=value pairs the user is able to access via tsh.
+    - `node_labels` - Map of key=value pairs that identify nodes user is able to access via tsh.
     - `rule` - A map of rules to apply to the condition.
 Multiple rules can be created.
-        - `resources` - TODO(knisbet) what are valid resources??
+        - `resources` - A list of resources that this rule applies to:
+            - cluster_auth_preference - type of authentication for this cluster.
+            - github - Github OAuth2 connector resource.
+            - user - user resource.
+            - token - provisioning token resource.
+            - logforwarder - log forwarder resource.
+            - smtp - the monitoring SMTP configuration resource.
+            - alert - the monitoring alert resource.
+            - alterttarget - the monitoring alert target resource.
+            - tlskeypair - TLS key pair resource.
+            - role - role resource.
+            - oidc - OIDC connector resource.
+            - saml - SAML connector resource
+            - trusted_cluster - esource that contains trusted cluster configuration.
         - `verbs` - List of operation verbs can be used.
 Valid options are:
             - register - allow registering of new clusters within an Ops Center
             - connect - allow users to connect to clusters